gracelang/language/spec.md

 ============

-Declarations of constants and variables may occur anywhere within an object, a method, or a block: their scope is the whole of their defining object, method, or block. \[Shadowing\] Grace has a single namespace for all identifiers; this shared namespace is used for methods, parameters, constants, variables and types.
+Declarations of constants and variables may occur anywhere within an object, a method, or a block: their scope is the whole of their defining object, method, or block.
+It is also an error to attempt to declare any name more than once in the same lexical scope.

+**Shadowing.** Grace has a single namespace for all identifiers; this shared namespace is used for methods, parameters, constants, variables and types.
 It is an error to declare a constant, variable or parameter that shadows a lexically-enclosing constant, variable or parameter.
-It is also an error to attempt to declare any name more than once in the same lexical scope.

-Constants {#Constants}
+Constants
 ---------

 Constant definitions are introduced using the `def` keyword; they bind